 The University of Florida College of Veterinary Medicine is currently recruiting dogs recently diagnosed with hemangiosarcoma for clinical research trial.
-This investigational trial is for the development of a vaccine for future treatment of splenic hemangiosarcoma in dogs.
+This investigational trial is for the development of a vaccine for future treatment, specifically, of splenic hemangiosarcoma in dogs.

 Enrollment Status: Currently Enrolling

-- Inclusion criteria: Any dog recently diagnosed with splenic hemangiosarcoma that does not have other life threatening diseases and is treatment naïve.
+- Inclusion/Exclusion criteria: Any dog recently diagnosed with splenic hemangiosarcoma that does not have other life threatening diseases and is treatment naïve.
 Your dog is eligible for the study when they have had their spleen removed (by splenectomy) and are able to receive standard of care chemotherapy (doxorubicin) treatment.
-More specific inclusion criteria will be discussed with you during your evaluation appointment.
+More specific information regarding criteria of admission will be discussed with you during your Oncology evaluation appointment.

 - Contact: Complete the Study Interest Form to see if your dog qualifies and have your referring veterinarian complete the Oncology Referral Form found below.